 Dean's Support Letter:

-- This is a signed letter from the Office of the Dean of the College acknowledging the submission and support of the program.
+- This should be a signed letter from the Office of the Dean of the College acknowledging the submission and support of the program.
 Please allow time for securing this letter since we cannot review the proposal without the Dean's approval.